|Faculty Senate ByLaws|

 A vacancy caused by illness, death, resignation, retirement, sabbatical leave, jury duty, temporary administrative appoint or other compelling reason which will last generally less than one semester.

 II.
-MEMBERSHIP OF THE ACADEMIC SENATE
+MEMBERSHIP OF THE Faculty Senate

 Elected members shall be full-time or part-time faculty members who have been nominated and elected in accordance with Section III of these Bylaws.
 Adjunct faculty and temporary instructors paid on hourly rate are not eligible to vote and to be elected.
 Elected members shall be voting members.
 Any University staff, whether full-time or part-time, (i) holding the title of Professor, Associate Professor, Assistant Professor, Instructor or Lecturer, and (ii) holders of such professional and administrative staff positions as Director, Associate Director or Assistant Director of the Library, IAB, BPCRC and CSMSB is also considered as a member of the Faculty Electorate, and therefore has the right to vote and to be elected as a member or an officer of the Senate.
 2.Ex-Officio Members